jbjd/Image-Viewer-In-Python/README.md

 5. Install requirements to compile with "pip install -r requirements_compile.txt".

-6. Run 'make install' or 'python compile.py' as root.
+6. Run 'make install' (recommended) or 'python compile.py' as root.
 On Linux use sudo or on Windows run your terminal as admin.
 This will compile the code and install it into a default directory.
 You can edit the install path, and many other things, with various flags you can pass to compile.py.
 Run 'python compile.py -h' to list them.

 7. To use it as an exe on Windows, go to an image file and right-click > select 'open with' > 'Choose another app' > select the exe file you just created.